victorhubarb/portfolio-page/README.md

  - Easy implementation, [click](https://portfolio-page-five-alpha.vercel.app) and enter the project, try it out easily and quickly without needing to download the files to your own computer.

 Have the code on your computer:
- - ccess the project source code [here](https://github.com/victorhubarb/portfolio-page) or download the project [here](https://github.com/victorhubarb/portfolio-page/archive/refs/heads/main.zip).
+ - Access the project source code [here](https://github.com/victorhubarb/portfolio-page) or download the project [here](https://github.com/victorhubarb/portfolio-page/archive/refs/heads/main.zip).
 After one of these steps, and also unzip it on your computer in case of download, open the project in your preferred IDE.

 Clone repository with the following steps:
  1. Open the terminal